How To Make More Money In Your Arcade Game Room

 Although your pricing and ticket thresholds may differ, there are some guidelines you can use for various games.
 For the most part, the more “fun factor” a game has, the fewer tickets it will pay out.
 Games like Alley Rollers and Sports Games are fun to play with or without tickets, so those will be set to a much lower payout than games that are ONLY played to win tickets.
 A good game room payout percentage is 25-35%.

 For ease of discussion, let’s say that your game room is paying out at 30%.
-That means that for every $10.00 a customer gives you, you are giving them $3.00 worth of tickets.
+That means that for every $10.00 a customer gives you, you give them $3.00 worth of tickets.
 In this scenario, if you gave them a $3.00 item at your cost, you are already running a 70% profit.
 But most FECs are not doing that.
-They are not only making a profit off the guest in the game room, but they are marking up the items in the redemption counter, often 2-4x the cost.
+They are making a profit off the guests in the game room and marking up the items in the redemption counter, often 2-4x the cost.

-The next variable controlling revenue is your redemption counter selection and markup.
-In this example, if we used a value of a penny per point, we could say that the person that spent $10.00 now has 300 tickets.
-If you purchased a tootsie roll bank for $1.00 and used a 3x markup, this would make the item 300 tickets.
-Now, you have made 90% profit off this customer, and they may or may not have left feeling ripped off.
+The next variable controlling revenue is the selection of your redemption counter and the markup applied to it.
+In this example, if we used a penny-per-point value, we could say that the person who spent $10.00 now has 300 tickets.
+Purchasing a Tootsie Roll bank for $1.00 and applying a 3x markup would make the item 300 tickets.
+Now, you have made a 90% profit from this customer, and they may or may not have left feeling taken advantage of.
 You don’t HAVE to gouge customers in the arcade and redemption counter to be profitable.

-If you have a high redemption markup, adjust your games to give out more tickets and lower prices, or keep your redemption markup down and make the profits in your arcade.
-It’s good to lower the markup as you get into the higher-priced items, so they are attainable.
+If you have a high redemption markup, consider adjusting your games to offer more tickets and lower prices, or maintain a lower redemption markup and generate profits in your arcade.
+It’s beneficial to lower the markup as you move into higher-priced items, making them more attainable.
 If someone earned enough tickets for an XBOX at your 70% profit margin, you don’t need to double or triple the price of that item.
 Think about a graduated approach to your markup.
-Start with a 2-3x markup for your smaller counter items, then at a certain point, drop down to 1.5-2x, and then down to 1 as you get in the higher priced items.
+Start with a 2-3x markup for your smaller counter items, then gradually decrease to 1.5- 2x, and then to 1 as you move into higher-priced items.

-Think of this area as a retail environment.
-If it is not neat, clean, organized, and stocked with things people want, you are leaving money on the table.
+Consider this area a retail environment.
+If it is not neat, clean, organized, and stocked with things people want, you leave money on the table.
 You’ll lose money if items are not “selling.”
-The goal is NOT to price your items so high that they never move, so you don’t ever have to re-do or restock your wall or counter.
-If your game room payout is set correctly, and you have substantial weekly redemption orders, that usually means that you are making money, and that’s a Win-Win situation for you and your guests!
+The goal is not to price your items so high that they never sell, so you don’t have to redo or restock your wall or counter.
+If your game room payout is set correctly and you have substantial weekly redemption orders, that usually means you are making money, and that’s a Win-Win situation for you and your guests.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!